 Choosing The Right Walking Aid

-You can access physiotherapy via a referral through your GP or you can pay for a private physiotherapist.
-At ElWell, we offer physiotherapy to people in their homes in Oxfordshire.
+You can access physiotherapy via a referral through your GP or you can pay for a private physiotherapist (look for one on the Chartered Society of Physiotherapy’s (CSP) Find A Physio section).

 Things To Consider When Choosing The Right Walking Aid

 |The functionality of the walking aid||For example do you need a walking aid with seat or a way of carrying items around the home?
 Find out how it’s going to meet your elderly parent’s needs.|

 |Environment||Where is it going to be used?
 Indoors or outdoors?
 Is there enough space for it around the home (kitchens and bathrooms can be particularly tricky areas).|

 |Stairs||Does it need to be taken upstairs?
 Do you need two mobility aids, one for upstairs and one for downstairs?|

 |Storage||Where can you safely store it?
 Particularly for those living in flats with outdoor walkers.|

 |Hand problems||Do they have any problems with grip?
 Or pain in their hands?|